-If a student is experiencing difficulty in their Interviewing and Communication Skills course, the field coordinator will review the student's status with their instructor and a plan must be determined to plan for a student's success.
+If a student is experiencing difficulty in their Interviewing and Communication Skills course, the field coordinator will review the student's status with their instructor to discuss a plan toward student success.
 A failure to complete the Interviewing and Communication Skills course successfully may cause a delay in completing placement.